This page provides guidelines for configuring basic SAML authentication.

 SAML Attributes for the Identity Provider (Recommended)

-In the below table, the IDP example attributes map to the Username Attribute, Display Name Attribute, and the Email Attribute settings of the Controller.
+The table shows how IdP example attributes map to the Username Attribute, Display Name Attribute, and the Email Attribute settings of the Tenant.

 |Example Attribute Name||Example Attribute Values||Description|